-The all-in electricity prices have decreased in Belgium in 2020 compared to 2019.
-For Flanders and Wallonia, we see a decrease in all-in electricity prices of 5% and 7% for a 100 GWh profile and 6% for a 1000 GWh profile.
+The all-in electricity prices have increased in Belgium in 2021 compared to 2020.
+For Flanders and Wallonia, we see an increase in all-in electricity prices of 10% and 8%, respectively, for a 100 GWh profile and 11% and 10%, respectively, for a 1000 GWh profile.

-This decrease is partially explained by a decreasing commodity cost (6%).
-Network costs have also decreased (4% for 100GWh profile), both in Flanders and in Wallonia.
-For 100 GWh profiles, we see a decrease in taxes compared to last year of around 2% for Flanders and 8% for Wallonia.
-For 1000 GWh profiles, there's a slight increase in taxes of around 2% for both Flanders and Wallonia.
+This increase is partially explained by an increasing commodity cost (12%).
+Network costs have also increased (1% for 100 GWh profile), both in Flanders and in Wallonia.
+For 100 GWh profiles, we see an increase in taxes compared to last year of around 8% for Flanders and 2% for Wallonia.
+For 1000 GWh profiles, there's a slight increase in taxes of around 2% for Wallonia and an increase of 13% for Flanders.

-Although the all-in electricity prices for baseload profiles in Belgium have decreased in 2020, they are still significantly higher than in the neighboring countries.
+The all-in electricity prices for baseload profiles in Belgium have increased in 2021 and are significantly higher than in the neighboring countries.
 The observed price difference with the other countries is essentially driven by a combination of the following elements:

-- Higher electricity taxes in Flanders and Wallonia compared to the neighboring countries.
-Even if, for some profiles, taxes decreased this year, they are higher compared to all neighboring countries (both in Flanders and in Wallonia). - Important discounts on network costs in France, Germany and the Netherlands of up to 90% of the standard tariffs for certain consumption profiles.
-More details can be found in the appendix to this report. - Commodity prices in Flanders & Wallonia are about 5% higher than the average commodity cost for all countries in scope.
+- Higher electricity taxes in Flanders and Wallonia compared to the neighboring countries. - Important discounts on network costs in France, Germany and the Netherlands of up to 90% of the standard tariffs for certain consumption profiles.
+More details can be found in the appendix to this report. - Commodity prices in Flanders & Wallonia are about 3% higher than the average commodity cost for all countries in scope.